M0REKZ/mac-gaming-guides/games/unity.md

 ### Valheim

-The user [timkurvers](https://github.com/timkurvers) developed a installer script to do the whole porting process, he even included a demonstration video thatt can be found on the link below
+The user [timkurvers](https://github.com/timkurvers) developed a installer script to do the whole porting process, he even included a demonstration video that can be found on the link below

 |               |                                                                                                 |
 |---------------|:------------------------------------------------------------------------------------------------|